 Pteridium aquilinum, Boston Ferns

-The Boston Fern (Nephrolepis exaltata 'Bostoniensis') has its origins in humid climates like South America and Florida, but through interesting historical events, it found its way to New England.
+The Boston Fern (Nephrolepis exaltata 'Bostoniensis') has its origins in humid climates like South America and Florida, but through compelling historical events, it found its way to New England.
 It is also known as Boston Sword Fern, the Tuber Ladder Fern, and the Fishbone Fern.
-The leaves of this fern are triangular, and emerge from fronds that can measure up to 250 cm in length.
-The serrated leaf patterns in adult plants look like steak knife edges, or the bone patterns of fish.
+The leaves of this fern are triangular and emerge from fronds that can measure up to 250 cm in length.
+The serrated leaf patterns in adult plants look like steak knife edges or the bone patterns of fish.
 This is an extremely weather-resistant fern, which explains how it began thriving in the North Atlantic climate more than a century ago.
-It's winter dormancy phase is quickly replaced by bright, vivid, waxy, and ornate fronds in the spring.
-It propagates quickly in outdoor areas.
+Its winter dormancy phase is quickly replaced by bright, vivid, waxy, and ornate fronds in the spring.
+It propagates promptly in outdoor areas.
 As a houseplant, it is easily sustained through misting-style watering regimens.

 This foliage plant makes a great complement to other flowering plants.
 It’s important to keep in mind that this is a fern and like other ferns.
 It is best to keep these plants wet, so they will need water and misting frequently.

 BOSTON FERNS ARE VERY CLOSELY RELATE TO THE SWORD FERNS DUE TO THEIR SIZE AND LOOK which is native to Florida.

 They are non-toxic and are cat-friendly.
 They are usually used as a potted plant for indoor gardening but will also be used along with a garden path or to line a flower bed.
 These ferns typically look their best if placed on top of a stand or in a hanging basket, but can also be planted in your garden along with other shade-loving plants.